bar1 bar2 bar3

 Interactive Q&A

 African currencies have seen significant devaluations in 2024, notably the South African Rand (ZAR) dipping 12.5 percent, Nigerian Naira (NGN) dropping 18 percent and Kenyan shilling (KES) losing approximately 8 percent of its value over the past year.
 Depreciation has been driven by a combination of factors, including the strength of the US dollar, fluctuating oil prices, dwindling foreign reserves, inflationary pressures and supply disruptions due to market volatilities and geopolitical uncertainties.
 For treasurers, devaluation and increased local currency volatility equates to a heightened level of risk management in FX operations, including where necessary, currency hedging strategies.
 Fluctuating local currency values and volatile interest rates require vigilance and proactive risk management strategies to protect against foreign exchange losses.
 Treasurers must also navigate complex regulatory frameworks, which often include strict capital controls and reporting requirements, adding another layer of complexity.
-In payments, whilst the pan-African payments and settlement system (PAPPS) has created a cross border platform supported by several central banks in Africa, it is not universal and challenges remain for treasurers in transaction costs and delayed payments due to a lack of standardisation and inefficient systems and clearing mechanisms across borders.
+In payments, challenges remain for treasurers in transaction costs and delayed payments due to a lack of standardisation and inefficient systems and clearing mechanisms across borders.
 In this session we explore the current challenges in FX, local currency management and payments, with emphasis on the tools and technologies that assist in derisking transactions through intelligent automation.

 Interactive Q&A